-Changes Made to Reduce Flare Emissions (May 30, 2003 - June 30, 2010) Year Installed or Implemented Equipment Item Added, Process Changed or Procedure Implemented Procedures: 2 nd Qtr 2013 (updated) Emergency Operating Procedure EOP-1 "Guidelines for Standard Public Address System Announcements" - Enhanced Communication within the Facility when Flare Gas Recovery System Load Increases - For example, the facility Public Announcement system is currently used if an increase in the compressor load occurs.
+Changes Made to Reduce Flare Emissions (June 2011 - July 2016) Year Installed or Implemented Equipment Item Added, Process Changed or Procedure Implemented Procedures: 2 nd Qtr 2013 (updated) Emergency Operating Procedure EOP-1 "Guidelines for Standard Public Address System Announcements" - Enhanced Communication within the Facility when Flare Gas Recovery System Load Increases - For example, the facility Public Announcement system is currently used if an increase in the compressor load occurs.
 This requires process units to review their operations in order to find the cause of the increase and take actions to mitigate.
 This prevents some flaring events from occurring in that discretionary gases, such as nitrogen purges and hydrogen, sent to the flare gas recovery system can be scheduled around peak loading periods to maximize gases recovered.
 Coordination of these activities is done through Operators at various units and Shift Supervisors working together to coordinate their activities in respect to use of the flare gas blowdown system.
 This minimizes flaring by consciously identify periods in which the blowdown system can be utilized without overloading the flare gas recovery compressor.
 This results in less periods of flaring due to brief peak loading of the compressor.
 In addition to this process, the Public Announcement system is utilized during planned and emergency events as specified in some of the Unit 200 procedures (ESOP & NSOP- various -200) to improve equipment use and switching.
 For example, if the Flare Gas Recovery Compressor (G-503) is put into Wet Gas or Odor Abatement service the public announcement system will be utilized to notify plant personnel of the change in operation.
 Listed below is a partial list of some of the key procedures where the public announcement system use is referenced:

-Changes Made to Reduce Flare Emissions (May 30, 2003 - June 30, 2010) Year Installed or Implemented Equipment Item Added, Process Changed or Procedure Implemented Normal Operating Procedures Emergency Operating Procedures NSOP-001-200 Relief "U200 Table of Safe Operating Limits" ESOP-700-200 "Loss of G-501 Compressor" NSOP-306-200 "Light Ends Shutdown, Unit Running" ESOP-701-200 "G-503 Compressor Failure" NSOP-704-200 "G-501 Compressor Shutdown & Clean-up" NSOP-707-200 "G-503 Flare Compressor Planned Shutdown" NSOP-709-200 G-503 Flare Compressor Start-up NSOP-710-200 "Switching G-503 to Wet Gas Service" NSOP-711-200 "Switching G-503 from Wet Gas to Flare Service" NSOP-716-200 "Switching G-503 to Odor Abatement Service" NSOP 717-200 "G-503 Flare Compressor Circulation" 3 rd Qtr 2013 Loss of Emergency Gas Flow to Air Liquide (REOP-25-OPS) - A new Refinery Emergency Operating Procedure (REOP) was developed in response to the June 10, 2013 flaring event after loss of RFG-A to Air Liquide.
+Changes Made to Reduce Flare Emissions (June 2011 - July 2016) Year Installed or Implemented Equipment Item Added, Process Changed or Procedure Implemented NSOP-001-200 Relief "U200 Table of Safe Operating Limits" NSOP-306-200 "Light Ends Shutdown, Unit Running" NSOP-704-200 "G-501 Compressor Shutdown & Clean-up" NSOP-707-200 "G-503 Flare Compressor Planned Shutdown" NSOP-709-200 G-503 Flare Compressor Start-up NSOP-710-200 "Switching G-503 from Wet Gas Service" NSOP-711-200 "Switching G-503 from Wet Gas to Flare Service" 3 rd Qtr 2013 NSOP-716-200 "Switching G-503 to Odor Abatement Service" NSOP 717-200 "G-503 Flare Compressor Circulation" Loss of Emergency Gas Flow to Air Liquide (REOP-25-OPS) - A new Refinery Emergency Operating Procedure (REOP) was developed in response to the June 10, 2013 flaring event after loss of RFG-A to Air Liquide.
 This procedure will help to reduce the flaring of sour flare gas by improved management of the RFG-A gas at Unit 240 Plant 3 and it should also reduce the overall flaring time for this type of event with improved management of the Flare Gas recovery compressors.
-Equipment ·
+Equipment